VIDA-NYU/reprozip/docs/jupyter.rst

 ..  image:: figures/rzj-running.png

-*reprozip-jupyter* will name the resulting ReproZip package (*.rpz*) as *notebookname_datetime.rpz* and save it to the same working directory the notebook is in:
+*reprozip-jupyter* will name the resulting ReproZip package (*.rpz*) as ``notebookname_datetime.rpz`` and save it to the same working directory the notebook is in:

 ..  image:: figures/rzj-pkg.png

+Note that the notebook file itself (``.ipynb``) is not included in the package, so you should share or archive both of those files.
+The reason is that a lot of services can render notebooks (GitHub, OSF...), and they wouldn't be able to if it was in the RPZ file.

 Unpacking
 =========

 Now, anyone can rerun the Jupyter notebook, with all dependencies automatically configured.
-First, they would need to install *reprounzip* and the *reprounzip-docker* plugin (installation steps are in the unpacking seciton of the documentation).
-Second, they need to download or otherwise acquire the *.rpz* file and original *.ipynb* notebook they'd like to reproduce.
+First, they would need to install *reprounzip* and the *reprounzip-docker* plugin (see the :ref:`installation steps <install>`).
+Second, they need to download or otherwise acquire the ``.rpz`` file and original ``.ipynb`` notebook they'd like to reproduce.

 To reproduce the notebook using the GUI, follow these steps: